tisan-das/tisan-das.github.io/_posts/2026-03-28-Postgres-Internals-1.md

 Postgres uses an optimistic locking mechanism when performing table operations.
 This is handled by MVCC, which PostgreSQL employs internally.
 This ensures that a new version of the entry is created whenever an update operation is performed.
 This is maintained internally using two hidden system columns, xmin and xmax, to record transaction IDs.

-It's worth noting that at the row level, Postgres employs pessimistic locking.
+> at the row level, Postgres employs pessimistic locking.
 When multiple queries update the same row, PostgreSQL internally uses a queuing strategy that processes row updates one at a time.
+{: .prompt-tip }

 ### Index wraparound